Mileena28/Mileena28.github.io/astrology-content/rising-signs.md

 - When your 6th house ruler is activated

 **Partnerships/Negotiations:**
-- Days 16-17 when Mirror activates
+- Days 16-17 when Eternal Dance activates
 - Full Moon days (18-21) for clarity
 - When your 7th house ruler is activated